Skip to main content

 What can you learn from this case?

-All healthcare providers need to take a patient's PHI, privacy and confidentiality seriously.
+All healthcare professionals need to take a patient's PHI, privacy, and confidentiality seriously.
 Although the reader indicated nurses seem to bear the brunt of violations, this is probably not true.
-A quick review of literature online indicates all types of healthcare providers have breached HIPAA and/or patients' privacy and confidentiality, including physicians and physicians' assistants.
+A quick review of literature online indicates all types of healthcare professionals have breached HIPAA and/or patients' privacy and confidentiality, including physicians and physicians' assistants.

-If you are alleged to have violated HIPAA or any other patient confidentiality and privacy law and are facing termination, it is important to grieve the termination if your employer policies allow.
+If you're alleged to have violated HIPAA or any other patient confidentiality and privacy law and are facing termination, it's important to grieve the termination if your employer policies allow.
 Not honestly contesting an alleged violation will come back to haunt you when you face a professional disciplinary proceeding by your state board of nursing.
 Silence means acquiescence in any such proceeding.